 Comparison with previous months.

-Expected outcome: This allows you to make better-informed decisions, detect trends, and adjust strategy quickly.
+Expected result: This allows you to make better-informed decisions, spot trends and adjust strategy quickly.

-Tip: Spend 1 hour at the beginning of each month reviewing numbers.
+Tip: Set aside 1 hour at the start of each month to review the numbers.
 With the habit, it becomes easy and very profitable.

-If you manage everything in notebooks or WhatsApp, sooner or later you will lose money.
-Ideally, you should use a tool designed for dealerships that allows you to have real control.
+If you manage everything in notebooks or WhatsApp, sooner or later money will slip through the cracks.
+The ideal is to use a tool designed for dealerships that allows you to have real control.

 What should a good tool allow you to do?: